 For some Project components, our employment and other economic impacts were higher than those of the Applicants.
-For example, we included an estimate of property tax payments to state, county and town governments and also estimated possible expenditure flows from the proposed Forward New Hampshire Plan, both of which could add hundreds of jobs to the state while such payments last.
+For example, we included spending assumptions related to estimated property tax payments to state, county and town governments which resulted in hundreds of additional jobs beyond those estimated by the Applicants.
+We also included longer term impact periods in some analytic components than the 11 year period used by the Applicants, resulting in 40 year impacts from property tax payments and 20 year impacts from the Forward NH Fund.